 Why Study in Geneva?

-The University of Geneva stands out as one of the 100 best universities in the world - 56th Shanghai Ranking - and one of the 20 best research universities in Europe.
+The University of Geneva stands out as one of the best comprehensive universities in the world - 58th Shanghai Ranking - and one of the 20 best research universities in Europe.

-Geneva won in 2017 the "Europe's Leading City Break Destination Awards".
-Geneva was also winner of the same category in 2014 and 2015.
+Geneva won in 2017 for the third time the "Europe's Leading City Break Destination Awards".

 The quality of life in the Lake Geneva region is most exceptional.

-Geneva is remarquable, first of all, for its natural beauty.
+Geneva is remarquable for its natural beauty.
 Set on the vast expanse of Lake Geneva, surrounded by mountains, Geneva enjoys breathtaking views of the Mont Blanc peak and the Alps.

 Switzerland: stunning, diverse and on top!